All Episodes

 Imagine yourself serving as a Peace Corps volunteer in one of 80 countries around the world.

-I wanted adventure.
+I want an adventure.

 I wanted to go out, learn about a new culture, learn a new language, and bring it back to the United States.

-I joined the Peace Corps because I think Peace Corps, as a development organization, is one of the best in the world.
+I joined the Peace Corps because I think Peace Corps as a development organization is one of the best in the world.

 It's fun.